kjosib/sophie/docs/tutorial/game1.rst

     so that is the word Sophie defines for the purpose.

     The ``console`` is considered a separate entity from your program.
-    You might call it an *actor* but then the programming-language theorists would yell at me.
-    So let's call it an *agent* instead.
-You can send an agent a message, and the agent can do something in response whenever the message arrives.
+    You might call it an *actor*.
+You can send an actor a message, and the actor can do something in response whenever the message arrives.
     Your program will not stop to wait for that response, but will continue computing.
-    Indeed you can have many agents operating concurrently, and they will not step on each other's toes.
+    Indeed you can have many actor operating concurrently, and they will not step on each other's toes.
     This is what is meant by "asynchronous message-passing".